WuerthPhoenix/Atlassian-Extension-Scripts/README.md

 # Atlassian-Extension-Scripts
 Atlassian Extension Scripts by Würth Phoenix

+#### LICENSE

+LICENSED UNDER GNU General Public License, v3  (see LICENSE.md for details)
+Atlassian-Extension-Scripts Copyright (C) 2021  Würth Phoenix
+This program comes with ABSOLUTELY NO WARRANTY.
+This is free software, and you are welcome to redistribute it under certain conditions;

 ## load-jsm-customer-ldap
 Simple script that allows to upload Customers in Organizations structure to Jira Service Management (Cloud tested) from a local common LDAP service (i.e. Active Directory).
 The script supports multi-projects configuration. <br>
 <br>